trebsirk/ddl/blog/hyperopt/parameter_tuning_with_hyperopt.md

 This code takes a while to run since we increased the number of evaluations: `max_evals=1500`.
 There is also added output to update you when a new `best` accuracy is found.
 Curious as to why using this method does not find the best model that we found above: `SVM` with `kernel=linear`, `C=1.416`, and `gamma=15.042`.

 # Conclusion
 We have covered simple examples, like minimizing a deterministic linear function, and complicated examples, like tuning random forest parameters.
 The documentation for `hyperopt` is [here](http://hyperopt.github.io/hyperopt/).
-A great video tutorial can be found [here](https://www.youtube.com/watch?v=Mp1xnPfE4PY).
 Another good blog on hyperopt is [this one](http://fastml.com/optimizing-hyperparams-with-hyperopt/) by FastML.
+A SciPy Conference paper by the `hyperopt` authors is [Hyperopt: A Python Library for Optimizing the Hyperparameters of Machine Learning Algorithms](http://conference.scipy.org/proceedings/scipy2013/pdfs/bergstra_hyperopt.pdf), with an accompanying [video tutorial](https://www.youtube.com/watch?v=Mp1xnPfE4PY).
+A more techical treatment of the engineering ins and outs is [Making a Science of Model Search](http://arxiv.org/abs/1209.5111).

 The techniques in this post can be used in many domains other than machine learning, such as tuning the `epsilon` parameter in an epsilon-greedy multi-armed bandit, or the parameters passed to a graph generator to make a synthetic network that has certain properties.
 We will write more on that later.